asyncjake/colorjakd-vscode-themes/README.md

-# colorjakd / jakethedev's theme pack
+# colorjakd / jakethedev's theme pack :computer: :rainbow:

-### (screenshots coming soon)
+***(screenshots coming soon)***

-Custom themes or forks of colorful themes I like but wanted to tweak for some reason.
-The core motivation for this is a single pack of themes I actually like looking at for 123908 hours a day with love for the light themers out there.
-All sources cited because humanity works better together
+Aaaaand in this corner of the internet, we have my custom light theme bundled up with "forks" of awesome dark themes I like but wanted to tweak for some reason.
+The core motivation for this is a single pack of themes I can install once to simplify my extension list, and a compulsion to add a bit more style to some already awesome themes.
+All sources cited below because humanity works better together

-When I say 'forks', I mean I love the theme but I don't want to have to sort through tons of themes I don't like because I'm way too picky and way too lazy.
-Naturally then, I followed 'the process' (gist or blog coming soon) to take an existing theme and export it from VSCode, set up a VSCode extension project to test it live, copy the exported theme into the new project, adjust to taste, then save/commit as a new theme in this repo.
-So it's not a fork in the traditional sense, but that's the intent
+When I say "forks", I mean I found a theme I loved and changed like two lines lol.
+I followed 'the process' (probably a blog link here in the future) to export a theme from VSCode, set up an extension, import the theme as code and adjust to taste, then republish it.

-If anyone I 'forked' a theme from is bothered by this (or if I broke a license on accident), just file a new issue on this repo to have it removed, and I'm happy to oblige for anyone that clearly owns a 'forked' theme
+### Contributing
+I'm picky about the existing themes so I'm unlikely to accept significant color updates, but if you have a theme to add or a really nice QoL change for an existing theme, I'm wide open to it!

 ## Light Themes

 ### `jakd / violet ice`

+Honestly, I just got sick of light themes having no vibe and so little contrast that I couldn't see the code, so I made this from scratch.
+Now it's my daytime default :sunny:

-My very first theme from scratch, this is my daytime default.
-Fully organic and fair trade with roundup and pesticides provided by `https://themes.vscode.one` then biohacked for better usability and stuff.
-Initially inspired by Arturia hardware then infused with sick colors, this theme is primarily white and violet with a slap of teal and a sprinkle of gold for balance
+Fully organic fair trade colors injected with concentrated pesticides provided by `https://themes.vscode.one`, then biohacked for better usability and bonzi-buddy resistance.
+Inspired by Arturia hardware then infused with sick colors, this theme is primarily white and violet with a slap of teal and a dash of gold for balance

-I am just so sick of light themes having washed out colors or a dire lack of vibe, so I fixed it.
-Dope.
-I'd like to make more but this might be my last, I like it a lot

 ScreenshotPlaceholder